yktoo/yktoo.com/content/blog/0310/index.en.md

 ## Small business {#mkb}

 But first a bit of background information.
-The Dutch government considers small and medium enterprises ([MKB][wiki:nl:Midden-_en_kleinbedrijf]) one of the pillars of the national economy, and rightly so.
+The Dutch government considers small and medium enterprises ({{< wiki "Midden-_en_kleinbedrijf" "nl" "MKB" >}}) one of the pillars of the national economy, and rightly so.
 It promotes and stimulates business related endeavours of the citizens by the means of free and paid seminars, workshops, informational portals, mobile apps, social networks for entrepreneurs, subsidies for starting own business, tax benefits and so on.

 In particular, in 2014 the Dutch Chamber of Commerce ([Kamer van Koophandel](https://www.kvk.nl/)), the official institution responsible for registering private businesses, opened a portal called [Ondernemersplein](http://www.ondernemersplein.nl/) ("Entrepreneurs' Square").
 This portal provides a lot of of practical information on various aspects of running a private business.